Fall Car Maintenance Checklist: What To Know For The Autumn Season

 Check Your Car’s Lights

-Check the Heater Is Working
+Check To Make Sure the Heater Is Working

-When commuting on cooler mornings or getting into your vehicle after it’s been parked outside for a while, the heater is the key to your comfort behind the wheel.
+When commuting on cooler mornings or getting into your vehicle after it’s been parked outside for a while, the heater is key to your comfort behind the wheel.
 All you need to do is turn on your heater and check to make sure that hot air is coming out.
 If it seems like it’s taking too long, you’ll want to get it inspected by a professional.

-Preventative Vehicle Maintenance in Lexington, KY
+Preventive Vehicle Maintenance in Lexington, KY